JuanCamiloChafloque/Airline-Workforce-Scheduling-based-on-Multi-Agent-Systems/README.md

 # Airline-Workforce-Scheduling-using-Multi-Agent-Systems

-This repository is intended to show the solution for the workforce scheduling problem in the context of an airline in Colombia.
+This repository is intended to show the solution to the workforce scheduling problem at the check-in counters of an airline company in the El Dorado Airport, Colombia.
 The GAIA methodology was used for the design and analysis of the multi-agent systems, while JADE (Java Agent DEvelopment Framework) was used for the development of agents and for the implementation of the solution to the problem of personnel scheduling.

 This repository contains: